priyanka9725/priyanka9725/README.md

 ❓ Ask me about anything related to MERN stack and related technologies

-⚡ Fun fact: I keep night shift swithed on at all times 😅
+⚡ Fun fact: I keep night shift switched on at all times 😅

 </td><td valign="top" width="50%">